 - This post contains affiliate links.
 Read more here.

-From St. Patrick’s Day to lazy summer barbecues to Oktoberfest and beyond, you might find yourself sipping a cold beer with your dog nearby.
+On occasions from St. Patrick’s Day to lazy summer barbecues to Oktoberfest and beyond, you might find yourself sipping a cold beer with your dog nearby.
 Does he want a taste?
 If he does, is it safe for your dog to share a sip of beer?
 The short answer: no. But read on for a clever workaround.

 Hops, a major ingredient in most beer, are toxic to dogs, causing elevated body temperature, racing heart, and vomiting.
 Luckily, most dogs aren’t likely to be around hops themselves; only homebrewers really need to worry about limiting their dogs’ access to actual hops.
 However, hops in beer are still a concern for dogs.